ch570512/Qlockwork/Readme.txt

 Qlockwork is an ESP8266 (NodeMCU or WeMos D1 mini) firmware (under GPL license) for a so called "word-clock".

 The clock adjusts the time and date once every hour via NTP with a time server on the Internet.
-If an RTC is installed, the time of the ESP is also set from the RTC every minute.
+If an RTC is installed, the time of the ESP is also set from the RTC via the SyncProvider.

 At startup the clock performs a short self test.
 The sequence of the colors should be: red, green, blue and white.
 If not, your LED driver setup is wrong.